Bronze Art Blog

 Komodo-Dragon

-Komodo Dragon 1
+Komodo Dragon Skull 1

 In April, 2025, the Royal Tyrrell Museum in Drumheller, Alberta contacted me to inquire about making a cast in bronze of their Komodo dragon skull currently on display.
 After some discussion I agreed to do this, with the provision that I could cast a second copy for myself as my submission to the Alberta Craft […]